-- Promoted,
+Promoted,

-- Required to Repeat a portion of the program, or

-- Required to Discontinue.
+- Required to Repeat a portion of the program, or - · Required to Discontinue.

 Year or Term Committee Meetings are held at the end of each promotion period to consider student performance.
 Promotion recommendations will be forwarded to the SAMC (Promotion committee for the MD program) for a final determination of the student's status.
 [Note that, although numeric grades are often used within the college to delineate standards of achievement for promotion and awards, the final transcript will indicate only pass (P) or fail (F).
-A student who has been not been promoted due to being unsuccessful in one or more course will receive a fail (F) on his/her transcript for the relevant course(s)].
+A student who has been not been promoted due to being unsuccessful in one or more course will receive a fail (F) on his/her transcript for the relevant course(s).
+For courses that occur over several terms in-progress (IP) is entered until the final term where the final grade is submitted.
+Students that pass a course, but must repeat the entire term due to the unsuccessful completion of another required course(s), will receive a pass no-credit (PN)].